yourstrulyhb/mini-projects/README.md

 # Web Mini Projects

-Mini projects to sharpen skills in and learn new things about HTML, CSS, and Javascript.
+Repositoriry of outputs/mini projects in sharpening skills in and learning new things about HTML, CSS, and Javascript.

+> It always seems impossible until its done. -Nelson Mandela